Skip to contents

 • overly granular differences

-This is why refinement is essential.
+This is why refinement is often useful.

 Refinement: beyond pure modelling